holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

     * The client software validates that certificate, based on its knowledge of which CAs exist and are trustworthy.
 If it doesn't validate, the client bails.
 * **Optionally,** the client can present a certificate of its own to the server, along with proof that it possesses the corresponding private key.
     * This only happens if the server explicitly requests "client authentication."
 Not all SSL connections require this; for example, most HTTPS sites on the web don't require client authentication.
-* The client sends a temporary "session" encryption key to the server, encrypted so that only the owner of the server certificate can read it.
+* The client sends a temporary "session" key to the server, encrypted so that only the owner of the server certificate can read it.
 * Both client and server use that session key to encrypt all subsequent traffic in the connection.

 ### What an SSL Connection Gets You